 House prices in Cape Town are among the highest in South Africa, with the most expensive properties situated closer to the city centre and seaside neighbourhoods.
-Most expats choose to rent a property in Cape Town until they become more familiar with the city and its property market.
+Most expats rent a property in Cape Town until they become more familiar with the city and its property market.

 Types of rental accommodation in Cape Town

 Most frequently found in the suburbs, freestanding houses are spacious private homes with gardens.
 Many South African houses come complete with a 'braai' (outdoor barbecue) area.
-While freestanding houses are more expensive than apartments, they're a great choice for families, animal owners, or simply those who enjoy their own space.
+While freestanding houses are more expensive than apartments, they're a great choice for families, animal owners, or simply those who enjoy their space.

 Commonly referred to as 'flats', apartment blocks can be found all over the city, though they are most common in the city centre and surrounding areas.
 Styles range from small and simple to modern and replete with facilities.